ianmcnally/react-currency-masked-input/README.md

 Notes:
 - Will use the `value` prop passed in as an initial value, but will take over from there.
 - Calls `onChange` prop after updating its internal value.
+First argument is the original event, the second is the masked value.
 - To maintain a reference to the input, it's best to attach a `ref` prop to <CurrencyMaskedInput>, since it will be inherited.

 ## Development